Get

 Male vs Female

-There are few differences between a male and female Portuguese Water Dog and Poodle mix, and both genders make good pets.
+There are very few differences between a male and female Portuguese Water Dog and Poodle mix, and both sexes make good pets.
 It’s often believed that male dogs can be more affectionate and playful, while females are said to be more independent and stubborn.
-There are different hormonal behaviors in male and female Portuguese Water Dog and Poodle mixes that might influence your decision on which gender to get.
+There are different hormonal behaviors in male and female Portuguese Water Dog and Poodle mixes that might influence your decision on which sex to get.
 Most of these behaviors can be mitigated by getting your dog spayed or neutered by a veterinarian.

 3 Little-Known Facts About the Portuguese Water Dog Poodle Mix